Curioustab

 Active filter implementation: When op-amps are used to realize standard low-pass and high-pass active filter stages in audio and instrumentation (for example, Sallen–Key or similar topologies), which amplifier configuration is most commonly employed?

-If an input signal is applied to the inverting input of an op-amp with the noninverting input grounded, the output signal would be opposite in polarity to the input.
+Op-amp polarity with inverting input drive — clarification: If an input signal is applied to the inverting (−) input of an operational amplifier while the noninverting (+) input is tied to ground (0 V reference), the closed-loop output (with standard negative feedback) will be opposite in polarity (inverted) relative to the input signal.
+Is this statement correct?

-If the two inputs to a differential amplifier are exactly the same, then the output is the signal multiplied by 2.
+Differential amplifier behavior — common-mode versus differential: If the two inputs to a differential amplifier are exactly the same signal (pure common-mode), is the output equal to the input signal multiplied by 2, or does it ideally cancel to zero?

 1